 1018 XE Amsterdam

 Or you can ask your university to email these documents to us directly at firstname.lastname@example.org.
 Please note that we will not accept emails forwarded by students, but only emails directly sent to us by the issuing university.
 Please make sure that your name, your UvA ID (student number) and your study programme are mentioned in the email.

 You will need to pay the tuition fee in order to complete your enrolment in a degree programme at the UvA.
 Find out more about how to pay tuition fees.
 Check your enrolment checklist at sis.uva.nl to see which matters of your enrolment possibly still need to be completed.

 N.B.
 If you have paid the early bird fee, you are still required to pay the full tuition fee.
 The early bird fee will be refunded to you after you have started the programme.

 If you are an international student, you will need to arrange a variety of practical matters before starting your studies.
-This includes your visa or residence permit, insurance and housing.
-You will receive an email with more information once you have been admitted.

 11. Register student ID card